MahmudJewel/Django-media-on-another-drive/Readme.md

 ﻿# Media on another drive
 This is a project for changing media route on another drive.
+This is also a CRUD based web app for product creation, edition.
-Thange route as bellow:
+Change the route as bellow:
 ```sh
 $ PATH = '/run/media/mahmud/Project/Practice/Django/storage'
 $ MEDIA_ROOT = os.path.join(PATH, 'media')